You Really Got Me: Van Halen version

-The American hard rock band Van Halen released a cover of "You Really Got Me" for their 1978 debut album, Van Halen.
+The American hard rock band Van Halen released a cover of "You Really Got Me" on its self-titled 1978 debut album.
 As the band's first single, it was a popular radio hit that helped jump-start the band's career, as it had done for the Kinks 14 years earlier.
-This version, which was cited by Eddie Van Halen as an "updated" version of the original, featured "histrionic" guitar playing by Eddie Van Halen and "vocal shenanigans" by David Lee Roth.
+This version, which Eddie Van Halen called an "updated" version of the original, featured "histrionic" guitar playing by himself and "vocal shenanigans" by David Lee Roth.
 The song had been played by the band live for years before its studio release.
 On the radio, it is often featured with "Eruption", the instrumental that precedes it on the album, as an intro.

-The song was released as a single as a result of an encounter between Eddie Van Halen and members of the band Angel.
-Eddie Van Halen and Angel drummer Barry Brandt had both been bragging about their new material to one another, resulting in Eddie Van Halen showing a demo of "You Really Got Me" to Brandt.
-On the following day, the band's producer, Ted Templeman told Van Halen that Angel was recording their own cover of "You Really Got Me" to release before Van Halen's version.
+The song was released as a single as a result of an encounter between Van Halen and members of the band Angel.
+Van Halen and Angel drummer Barry Brandt had both been bragging about their new material to one another, resulting in Van Halen showing Brandt a demo of "You Really Got Me".
+The next day, the band's producer, Ted Templeman, told Van Halen that Angel was recording its own cover of "You Really Got Me" to release before Van Halen's version.
 As a result, the song was rush-released as a single before Angel could do so.

 Record World said that it's a "supercharged, heavier version" than the Kinks' version and that "it's still a fine, primal rocker."